Odiyan Teaser: Mohanlal’s New Look Is Absolutely Stunning!

 Mohanlal starrer Odiyan, has been the talk of the M'town since the past few days.
-Reports regarding Mohanlal's amazing transformation for the film have already surfaced and such reports have definitely taken the excitement of the audiences to a new level.
+Reports regarding Mohanlal's amazing transformation for the film have already surfaced, and such reports have definitely taken the excitement of the audiences to a new level.

-Interestingly, a photo of Mohanlal in a toned down avatar did take the social media by storm yesterday.
+Interestingly, a photo of Mohanlal in a toned-down avatar did take the social media by storm yesterday.
 Meanwhile, the makers of Odiyan also launched a new video of the film, which announced that Mohanlal's new look as Manikyan will be revealed today.
 Keep scrolling down to know more..

 The New Teaser..